 - Photo 2: Mix in the Eggs.

-- Photo 3: Add the Bread Flour, rest of the Sugar, Ground Cinnamon and lastly the Salt.
+- Photo 3: Add the Flour, rest of the Sugar, Ground Cinnamon and lastly the Salt.
 Fit your stand mixer with the dough hook and knead on medium speed until a sticky dough comes together.

 Make sure to add the salt last as you don't want it to be in direct contact with the yeast, which might kill it.
 I personally like to mix all the ingredients with a spatula first until just combined before using the stand mixer hook attachment.